 Phyllis Hecht, Program Director, Sr. Lecturer

-Ms. Hecht received a B.S. in journalism and a B.A. in art history from the University of Maryland and an M.A.T. in museum education from George Washington University.
+Ms. Hecht received a B.S. in Journalism and a B.A. in Art History from the University of Maryland and a Master of Arts in Teaching in Museum Education from George Washington University.